Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

-richer class of states, we consider strips of worldsheet of varying width containing insertions of local operators.
-These are often called {\it wedge states with insertions}.
+Wedge states are not enough by themselves to create solutions to the equations of motion.
+This is clear since wedge states carry ghost number $0$, but a solution has ghost number $1$.
+To get a richer class of states, we consider strips of worldsheet of varying width containing insertions of local operators.
+These are often called {\it wedge states with insertions} \cite{Sch_wedge}.
 It is useful to describe such states as factorized into products of wedge states and fields representing insertions of local operators.
-Consider for example the state shown left.
-Inside the semi-infinite strip there is an operator $\mathcal{O}_1$ a distance $x_1$ from the leftmost vertical edge and a distance $y_1$ above the real axis; the operator $\mathcal{O}_2$ is a distance $x_1+x_2$ from the left edge and a distance $y_2$ above the real axis, and so on.
-The idea is to introduce a string field $\mathcal{O}_i$ for every operator insertion; it is usually not useful to give separate symbols for the string field and the operator insertion.\ The
+Consider for example a state represented as a semi-infinite strip containing an operator $\mathcal{O}_1$ a distance $x_1$ from the leftmost vertical edge and a~distance $y_1$ above the real axis; the operator $\mathcal{O}_2$ is a distance $x_1+x_2$ from the left edge and a~distance $y_2$ above the real axis, and so on.
+The idea is to introduce a string field $\mathcal{O}_i$ for every operator insertion.
+Following standard practice, we denote the operator and the string field with the same symbol.
+The string field $\mathcal{O}_i$ is defined by~an infinitesimally thin strip containing an

-string field $\mathcal{O}_i$ is defined by an infinitesimally thin strip containing an insertion of the operator $\mathcal{O}_i$ a distance $y_i$ above the real axis.
+insertion of the operator $\mathcal{O}_i$ a distance $y_i$ above the real axis.
 The region of the surface between insertions $\mathcal{O}_i$ and $\mathcal{O}_{i+1}$ can be described as an empty strip of width $x_{i+1}$---in other words, a wedge state.
-We can then express wedge states with insertions as a product of wedge states and string fields representing operator insertions; the picture above corresponds to the state
+We can then express wedge states with insertions as a product of wedge states and string fields representing operator insertions, as follows:

 \begin{exercise} Show that the zero momentum tachyon state can be represented as